Our Lady of the Nile: Reception

 The book won the 2012 Prix Ahmadou-Kourouma.
 It also won the Prix Renaudot, the French Voices Award, and the Océans France Ô prize.
 Judith Rosen of Publishers Weekly ranked it as one of "The Big Indie Books of Fall 2014."
 In 2016, the English translation was on the shortlist for the International Dublin Literary Award.

 Publishers Weekly wrote that Mukasonga "fully draws readers into the tensions, spirituality, and culture of Rwandan life from page one."

 Byrd stated that the novel has an "air of foreboding consequence that imparts urgency to almost every page," and that "Mukasonga is a gifted storyteller with a sure sense of plot construction, and an aptitude for crafting piquant descriptions."
 However, Byrd also criticised the novel for the use of character archetypes, and for dialogue that "skews too much to blatant declarations."

 Rousseau wrote that the book was "poignant and harsh."

 Tom Zoellner of Chapman University stated that the book is an "outstanding work of African fiction," and that "Mukasonga is dead on target."
 Like Byrd, Zoellner felt that "Mukasonga’s strength is generally not in dialogue," as characters sometimes spoke in "stentorian proclamations that no self-respecting adolescent girl would attempt."

 LaRue stated that "we should [...] welcome the opportunity to read Mukasonga’s work in English," despite its minor flaws (again, citing "occasionally clumsy" dialogue, as well as exposition).

 John Taylor wrote in The Arts Fuse that Our Lady of the Nile is "well-constructed."

 Adaptations

-In 2014, Charlotte Casiraghi bought the film rights to the book and will be one of the producers of the novel's film adaptation.
-"Chapter 2," the production company run by Casiraghi's partner Dimitri Rassam, released the film Our Lady of the Nile in partnership with Les Films du Tambour, run by Marie Legrand and Rani Massalha.
+In 2014, Charlotte Casiraghi bought the film rights to the book and became one of the producers of the novel's film adaptation.
+"Chapter 2," the production company run by Casiraghi's ex-husband Dimitri Rassam, released the film Our Lady of the Nile in partnership with Les Films du Tambour, run by Marie Legrand and Rani Massalha.

 The film was directed by Atiq Rahimi and stars Amanda Santa Mugabekazi, Albina Sydney Kirenga, Malaika Uwamahoro, Clariella Bizimana, Belinda Rubango Simbi, and Pascal Greggory.
-Its world premiere is scheduled for 5 September 2019 at the Toronto International Film Festival, where the film has been designated "Contemporary World Cinema Opening Film."
-It was released in the United States on May 3, 2022.
+Its world premiere was on 5 September 2019 at the Toronto International Film Festival, where the film was designated "Contemporary World Cinema Opening Film."
+It was released in the United States on 3 May 2022.